 If the location of an existing Central File must change from one folder or server to another, it must be done without breaking the links between it and the local files.
 “Detach from Central” is the best option, where existing worksets can be preserved.
 Once it has been saved to the new location as a new Central File, project members can create new Local Files from it.

-As an added bonus, this short interactive video explains the steps to have dedicated views for showing the Worksets within a project in different colors.
+As an added bonus, this short interactive video explains the steps to make dedicated view for showing the worksets within a project in different colors.
 Click around and let us know what you think!

 With multiple backups, worksharing provides multiple recovery options in the event of a corrupt project file.
 On the other hand, performing simple maintenance on a weekly basis can go a long way towards reducing or eliminating corruption to begin with.
 To perform the Central File maintenance, other project members need to be out of the project.
 The Central File is opened, purged of unnecessary groups, families and types if needed, and saved to a new Central File or over top of the original while being compacted.
 New local files are then created.